dmytroKarataiev/MovieDb/README.md

 # PopularMovies
 App uses [The Movie Database API](https://www.themoviedb.org) to fetch data and show movies

-## API Keys
-For this app to work you have to acquire API keys and put them into gradle.properties file.
-Following lines should be added to the file:

-movieDbApiKey = "**YOUR API KEY**" youtubeApiKey = "**YOUR API KEY**"

 ## Functionality
 * You can sort data by: rating, popularity, number of votes, revenue and name in ascending and descending orders.
 * You can easily share info about chosen movie.
 * Scrolling is continuous
 * You can watch trailers inside of the app (YouTube API)
 * You can save your favorite movies

+## Development plans
+* Tablet Design
+* Search by movie titles, actors (whatever is available from Movie DB API)

+## API Keys
+For this app to work you have to acquire API keys and put them into gradle.properties file.
+Following lines should be added to the file:

+movieDbApiKey = "**YOUR API KEY**"

+youtubeApiKey = "**YOUR API KEY**"

 ## Content from the internet and other sources
 * Star in the app: http://cliparts.co/cliparts/6Tp/opb/6Tpopbaac.png